Changing the played duration of notes

 Prerequisite

-Make sure that Played Durations and Select are selected in the Key Editor toolbar.
+Make sure that Played Durations Played Durations button in the Key Editor toolbar and Select Select button in the Key Editor toolbar are selected in the Key Editor toolbar.

 Procedure

-You can use Resize Lower Zone and the zoom controls at the right/bottom of the Key Editor.
+• You can use Resize Lower Zone Resize Lower Zone button in the Key Editor toolbar and the zoom controls at the right/bottom of the Key Editor.
 You can also press G to make notes appear wider, and Ctrl/Cmd-Shift-G to make notes appear taller.

-In bar 42, click and drag the right end of the E♭ quarter note on beat 3 to the left a little to shorten its sounding duration.
+2. In bar 42, click and drag the right end of the E quarter note on beat 3 to the left a little to shorten its sounding duration.

 Result